PowerDNS/pdns-ansible/README.md

         config: '/etc/named/named.conf'
 ```

-Run as a slave with the MySQL backend:
+Run the PowerDNS masterbranch from a package from repo.powerdns.com as a slave
+with the MySQL backend:
 ```
 - hosts: ns2.example.net
   roles: